jfromentrudder/Auth_DB_Microservice/README.md

 ## UML Sequence Diagram: Requesting and Receiving Data

-Below is a UML sequence diagram illustrating the flow for a typical authenticated request (e.g., getting a user's movie lists):
+Below is a UML sequence diagram illustrating the flow for a typical authenticated request (e.g., getting a user's movie lists), **including function names**:

 ```mermaid
 sequenceDiagram